railwayapp/docs/src/pages/reference/teams.md

 ## Direct Line of Support

-Teams are entitled to a private Discord channel for your company to speak with the development team.
+Teams can request a time-limited private Discord channel for your company to speak with the development team.
 This is a direct line of communication with Railway for your team to share feedback, ask questions, and raise concerns with the product.

-With a valid payment method attached to the team, a private Discord channel on the [Railway Community Server](https://discord.gg/railway) is created.
 Provided you or your team members have their [Discord accounts linked](https://railway.app/discord-link) we automatically invite you to the channel.
 You can attach your account at any time to be invited.

+## Team Billing Policy

+At Railway, we understand the importance of keeping your workloads running smoothly.
+However, it is important to note that in order to maintain the stability and integrity of our platform, we may take down running workloads if an account has unpaid pending invoices.

+If there is a past-due invoice, we will send you a notification via email.
+We will then attempt to retry the payment on file 3 times.
+After 7 days, we prevent new resource creation and remove all running deployments until the invoices are resolved.

+If you have any questions or concerns about your account or invoices, please contact our billing team at contact@railway.app.
+We are always happy to help and work with you to resolve any issues.